Pacific Madrone Research

 Pacific Madrone

-Madrone (arbutus, madrona or madroño) is an important tree in the Pacific Northwest because of its cultural and ecological value.
-For example, madrone is an important part of our cultural heritage because the berries were used widely as a food source or even as bait for steelhead fishing.
-Ecologically, Pacific madrone is an important pioneer species and its tolerance to salt water allows it to occupy many areas that would erode otherwise.
-Click here to learn more about Pacific madrone.
+Madrone (also known as arbutus, madrona, or madroño) is an important tree in the Pacific Northwest because of its cultural and ecological value.
+For example, madrone is an important part of our cultural heritage because the berries were used widely as a food source and as bait for steelhead fishing.
+Ecologically, Pacific madrone is an important pioneer species.
+Its tolerance to salt water allows it to occupy many areas that would erode if not for its root systems.

 Distribution